 amSigGen is a command-line program that generates Audible Magic reference fingerprints from one or more audio or video files.
 A fingerprint is binary data that summarizes the audible or visible characteristics of the input media file, in a way that is unique for each different master recording.
 One reference fingerprint from a master recording can be used by Audible Magic to match all different digital encodings of the master recording.
 For a video file, the software will create a fingerprint (or fingerprints) from the audio stream(s) (in other words, the soundtracks) of the video file.
 It will also generate a fingerprint (or fingerprints) from the video stream(s) (the image frames) of the video file, if the configuration file specifies to do so.
 Typically, amSigGen is run by a Content Supplier, who then sends the output files to Audible Magic Corp. for inclusion in an online database.

 The Content Registration Bundle includes versions of amSigGen for 64-bit Windows, 64-bit Mac OS, and 64-bit Linux.
 These versions have identical command-line syntax and operation.

 These tools are run in a console window.
 On Windows, this is the DOS Command Prompt; and on Mac OS or Linux, it is the terminal window running a shell program such as bash or tcsh.

 Before running amSigGen, you must create a metadata file containing metadata for each media file that contains information about the copyrighted work.
 (There can be one metadata file per media file, or a single metadata file can contain the metadata for multiple media files, such as multiple tracks of a single album.)
-See Metadata File Examples for more information.

 When Audible Magic receives your upload, the metadata, along with the corresponding reference fingerprints, will be loaded into our database.
 The manifest file reports details about the signature generation and reports any errors.
 For your fingerprints to be deployed by Audible Magic, the manifest files should be error-free.